How to write implications in research?

 2. Contextualisation

 The implications are then contextualised within the existing literature, theories or practices.
 This involves explaining how the study’s results relate to, support or challenge previous research and theoretical frameworks.
-By situating the findings within the broader academic conversation, the paper underscores their relevance and potential impact.
+By situating the findings within the broader academic conversation, the research underscores their relevance and potential impact.

 3. Specific types of implications